 - A postdoc requesting a personal health or parental leave will extend their five-year eligibility term for registration.
 If granted, the leave must not exceed an eligibility window of 10 years from the date the Ph.D. degree was awarded.

-- If you would like to request confidentiality of your medical condition, you may contact the Associate Dean of Graduate and Postdoctoral Studies for advice before submitting your request for leave.
+- If you have concerns about disclosing your medical condition, you may contact the Associate Dean of Graduate and Postdoctoral Studies for advice before submitting your request for leave.

 - For a maternity or parental leave, the eligibility period of a maximum of 52 consecutive weeks is determined based on when the child is born; if the leave is interrupted for one or two terms, the eligibility period cannot be extended.